kredar/kredar.github.io/_posts/2021-02-14-Rework-book-review.md

 ---
 title: "Rework Reviewed: Unpacking Controversial Business Wisdom"
-excerpt: "Explore the controversial yet thought-provoking ideas in 'Rework' that span from entrepreneurship to hiring practices.
+excerpt: "Explore the thought-provoking ideas that span from entrepreneurship to hiring practices.
 A review that helps you evaluate what mainstream business advice to keep or discard."
 date: 2021-02-14T15:34:30-04:00
 tags:
   - Must-Read Books